Prezent/prezent-grid/doc/rendering.md

 This also works if you add your own column types, as long as they extend the existing `element` type or one of it's children.

+If you want to customize a single column without creating a special column type for it, set the `block_name` option for a column.
+For example, if you set `block_name` to `status`, the renderer will look for `grid_header_status_widget` and `grid_status_widget` blocks when rendering your grid.

 ## Grid theming

 You can set the custom templates to use for a grid with the `grid_theme` tag: